top of page

 TAKING A "WHOLE WORKER" APPROACH

 The Department of Labor has an important role in our state to ensure community safety.
 In addition to the core responsibilities of inspecting and ensuring the safety of several elements of everyday life like elevators, amusement park rides, and lifting devices for people with disabilities, the Commissioner of Labor can build bridges across our state’s diverse communities and make them safer by taking a "whole worker" approach.
-We can work with our partners within state and local governments, the private sector, and service organizations to sustain resilient workforces by:

-Vote for Braxton statewide on November 5, 2024.
+Vote for Braxton statewide on TUESDAY, November 5, 2024.

 bottom of page